Reliable Portable Refrigerated Rinks for the yard, business, or any event.

 One of the nicest things about a rink is that it is portable.
 This means that you get your yard back after April and that your rink area remains a flex space.
 Many other benefits are listed below:

-● Increased number of skate days plus the "good weather days".
-One of the most compelling arguments for a refrigerated rink is that you can get over 100 skate day depending on where you live plus you get the coveted good days.
-With a natural rink, we may call a 5 degree Fahrenheit a skate day but “Is it really?”
+Increased number of skate days plus the "good weather days".
+One of the most compelling arguments for a refrigerated rink is that you can get over 100 skate days depending on where you live plus you get the coveted good days.
+With a natural rink, we may call a 5 degree Fahrenheit a skate day but is it really?
 There is actually only a small window of days where skating is truly enjoyable with natural ice.
 Imagine being able to skate outdoors when it is sunny and 45 degrees outside.
 4 months of ice on demand.

 See Chart below to see how a Portable refrigerated rink stack up against other recreational options.